richfitz/git-intro/installation.md

 # Installation

-Please run through all the steps below before the workshop tomorrow, as installation has a habit of taking up all the available time.
-If you get stuck, please send me a message on slack beforehand and I'll try and help.
+Please run through all the steps below before the workshop, as installation has a habit of taking up all the available time.
+If you get stuck, please send me a message on Teams beforehand and I'll try and help.

 ## Install git